Saturday, 23rd February 2019.

-The 2018 race field will be limited to 250 competitors.
-This is to ensure we achieve desired outcomes and provide you with a truly outstanding experience.
+The 2019 race field will be limited to 250 competitors.
+This is to ensure we achieve our desired outcomes and provide you with an outstanding experience.

 Sign up to our mailing list if you wish to keep in touch with updates.

-The entry fee to the 2018 Old Ghost Ultra is $285 per person.
-As stated, this includes bus transport to the event start line and from the event finish line and also includes the helicopter-assisted drop bag service.
+The entry fee to the Old Ghost Ultra is $295 per person.
+This includes bus transport to the event start line (from Westport) and from the event finish line (to Westport) and also includes the helicopter-assisted drop bag service.